-reliable suppli in our networ ers participate trustworthy ne suppliers in 50 etwork hardware 6 markets and software Evaluatio n of Suppliers Whether the supplier is subject, without independent judicial review, to control by a foreign government; Whether the supplier has a transparent ownership structure; Whether the supplier has a record of ethical corporate behavior and is subject to a legal regime that enforces transparent corporate practices.
-Suppliers should not be subject to control by a foreign government without independent judicial review; Financing should be transparent, commercially -based, and follow standard best practices in procurement, investment, and contracting; Ownership, partnerships, and corporate governance structures should be transparent; Suppliers must show commitment to innovation and respect intellectual property rights; Suppliers must have a good track record in terms of respecting the rule of law; the security Whether the network hardware suppliers are subject, without independent judicial review, to control by a foreign government; Whether the network hardware and software suppliers have transparent ownership, partnerships , and corporate governance structures; and Whether the network hardware and software suppliers have a record of ethical corporate behavior and are subject to a legal regime that enforces transparent corporate practices.
-Whether the network hardware and software subject, without independent judicial review, to undue foreign influence; Whether the network hardware and software suppliers have transparent ownership, partnerships, and corporate governance structures; Whether the network hardware and software suppliers are committed to innovation and respect intellectual property rights; and Whether the network hardware and software suppliers are committed to innovation and respect intellectual property rights; and Whether the network hardware and software suppliers have a record of ethical corporate behavior and are subject to a legal regime Whether the network hardware and software subject, without independent judicial review, to control by a foreign government; Whether the network hardware and software suppliers have transparent ownership, partnerships, and corporate governance structures and are subject to a legal regime that enforces transparent corporate practices; Whether the network hardware and software suppliers are committed to innovation and respect intellectual property rights; and Whether the network hardware and
+reliable suppli in our networ ers participate ks trustworthy ne suppliers in 50 etwork hardware markets and software Evaluatio n of Suppliers Whether the supplier is subject, without independent judicial review, to control by a foreign government; Whether the supplier has a transparent ownership structure; Whether the supplier has a record of ethical corporate behavior and is subject to a legal regime that enforces transparent corporate practices.
+Suppliers should not be subject to control by a foreign government without independent judicial review; Financing should be transparent, commercially -based, and follow standard best practices in procurement, investment, and contracting; Ownership, partnerships, and corporate governance structures should be transparent; Suppliers must show commitment to innovation and respect intellectual property rights; Suppliers must have a good track record in terms of respecting the rule of law; the security Whether the network hardware and software subject, without independent judicial review, to control by a foreign government; Whether the network hardware and software suppliers have transparent ownership, partnerships , and corporate governance structures; and Whether the network hardware and software suppliers have structures; and Whether the network hardware and software suppliers have a record of ethical corporate behavior and are subject to a legal regime that enforces transparent corporate practices.
+Whether the network hardware and software suppliers are subject, without independent judicial review, to undue foreign influence; Whether the network hardware and software suppliers have transparent ownership, partnerships, and corporate governance structures; Whether the network hardware and software suppliers are committed to innovation and respect intellectual property rights; and Whether the network hardware and software suppliers are committed to innovation and respect intellectual property rights; and Whether the network hardware and software suppliers are committed to innovation and respect intellectual property rights; and Whether the network hardware and software suppliers are subject, without independent judicial review, to control by a foreign government; Whether the network hardware and software suppliers have transparent ownership, partnerships, and corporate governance structures and are subject to a legal regime that enforces transparent corporate governance structures and are subject to a legal regime that enforces transparent corporate governance structures and are subject to a legal regime that enforces transparent corporate governance structures and are subject to a legal regime that enforces transparent corporate practices; Whether the network hardware and software suppliers are committed to innovation and respect intellectual property rights; and